Robert Plant: Personal life

-On 14 August 2009, football club Wolverhampton Wanderers announced that Plant has become the club's third vice-president.
+On 14 August 2009, football club Wolverhampton Wanderers announced that Plant had become the club's third vice-president.
 Plant officially received the honour before kick-off at the club's first match of the season against West Ham United.
 Plant was five years old when he first visited Molineux Stadium.
 He recalled in an interview with his local newspaper, the Express & Star, in August 2010: "I was five when my dad took me down for the first time and Billy Wright waved at me.
 Honest, he did.
 And that was it – I was hooked from that moment."
 In late 2010, BBC Two aired a documentary titled Robert Plant: By Myself.
-It features Robert Plant discussing his journey with Led Zeppelin and various projects since.
+It features Plant discussing his journey with Led Zeppelin and various projects since.

-In a July 2012 interview with The Independent, Plant stated he "eloped and ran off to Texas" with American singer Patty Griffin.
+In a July 2012 interview with The Independent, Plant stated he had "eloped and ran off to Texas" with the American singer Patty Griffin.
 Plant's UK-based manager later told E!
 News that Plant was apparently being cheeky when he used the word "eloped" to describe his home life, for "Robert has not married Patty Griffin," instead "He was just referring to the fact that he's been residing in Texas" with her.
 According to a July 2012 Ultimate Classic Rock article, Plant and Griffin had been dating for over a year, spending half of their time together in Austin, Texas.
 On 23 August 2014, The Independent indicated Plant had broken up with Griffin: "Patty and I tried a sort of zig-zag across the Atlantic," Plant told the publication, "but she didn't share my penchant for cider and she used to marvel at the Black Country character I became after four pints of Thatchers.
 My feelings are very much ones of sadness and regret."

-In early 2013, Plant contributed to a community buyout scheme to save the Bath music venue The Bell Inn.
+In early 2013, Plant contributed to a community buyout scheme to save the music venue, The Bell Inn, in Bath, Somerset.
 He currently resides at Shatterford, near Bewdley in the Wyre Forest District of Worcestershire.
 In 2020, Plant donated money towards frontline medical supplies during the COVID-19 pandemic.
 The money went to the GoFundMe page of a small clothing manufacturer in Kidderminster, England that makes scrubs for local hospitals.